oracle/rwloadsim/README.md

 ## News

-Release 3.0.0 has been released with in particlar two major projects that have their primary focus on rwloadsim as a scripting tool:

- * Much simplified declaration of SQL statements that now implicitly match both select list elements and place holders (bind variables) to declared identifiers of the same name.
+Release 3.0.1 includes three major new features:

+ * SQL declaration no longer needs explicit bind and/or define, as bind variables and select list elements can be implicitly matched to declared variables.
+ * The separate declaration and subsequent execution of SQL is no longer needed.
  * Formatting of output using printf.

-In addition, a number of bug fixes and updates to the standard oltp workload is included as shown in [CHANGELOG.md](CHANGELOG.md).
+In addition, a number of bug fixes and updates to the standard oltp workload are included as shown in [CHANGELOG.md](CHANGELOG.md).

 ## Branches